AmingAndrei/violence.website/content/blackspace.md

 At the geometric and magnetic core of BLACKSPACE lies the Luxtree, around which the rest of the dimension orbits or arranges itself.
 The surrounding landmasses form a vast, generally planar disc of suspended islands.
 While most islands are located on this plane, some can be found at altitudes significantly above or below it.

 These islands vary widely in both size and separation, with the largest exceeding 8,000 km in length.
-Depending on mass, terrain, and Blackstone shifting, some islands are capable of supporting lakes, seas, or oceans.
+Depending on terrain, some islands are capable of supporting lakes, seas, or oceans.

 The Void Belt